-- The traditional statement found in position announcements -- "Michigan Technological University is an Equal Opportunity Educational Institution/Equal Opportunity Employer, which includes providing equal opportunity for protected veterans and individuals with disabilities." -- is required by federal regulation and must appear in all advertisements.
+- The traditional statement found in position announcements -- "Michigan Technological University is an Equal Opportunity Educational Institution/Equal Opportunity Employer, that provides equal opportunity for all, including protected veterans and individuals with disabilities." -- is required by federal regulation and must appear in all advertisements.

-- The short version -- "Michigan Tech is an EOE which includes protected veterans and individuals with disabilities." -- This short version should only be used when word count is under consideration for pricing of ads.
+- The short version -- "Michigan Tech is an EOE that provides equal opportunity for all, including protected veterans and individuals with disabilities." -- This short version should only be used when word count is under consideration for pricing of ads.